Theory-independent randomness generation from spatial symmetries: Proof that

 \section{Proof that $\cq_{J,\alpha}=\crr_{J,\alpha}$}

-We want to show that the rotation box correlations given by equation (\ref{rotation box set}) describes the same set as that in equation (\ref{quantumset}), for the quantum box.
-We can show this by rearranging equation (\ref{rotation box set}):
+We want to show that the rotation box correlations given by Eq.~(\ref{rotation_box_set}) describes the same set as that in Eq.~(\ref{quantum_set}), for the quantum box.
+We can show this by rearranging Eq.~(\ref{rotation_box_set}):

 We use the identities $\cos x=\sqrt{\frac{1}{2}+\frac{1}{2}\cos(2x)}$ and $\sin x=\sqrt{\frac{1}{2}-\frac{1}{2}\cos(2x)}$, and then for the following line $\cos(\arcsin{x})=\sqrt{1-x^2}$.
 Therefore the above can be further rewritten as follows: